Michael McDowell (politician): Irish republicanism and Northern Ireland

 McDowell's grandfather Eoin MacNeill, was the founder of the Irish Volunteers, who became the Irish Republican Army of the Irish War of Independence.

 McDowell has a complex relationship with Irish republicanism; although he identifies himself as an Irish republican, during the 1990s and 2000s, he was considered one of the arch-opponents of the ideology in the Republic of Ireland.
-As Attorney General and then Justice Minister, he frequently attacked republican leaders and organisations; In a radio interview on February 2005, he famously named Sinn Féin figures (such as Gerry Adams and Martin McGuinness) as members of the IRA Army Council while on other occasions McDowell compared the Provisionals to the Nazis.
+As Attorney General and then Justice Minister, he frequently attacked republican leaders and organisations; in a radio interview in February 2005, he named Sinn Féin figures (such as Gerry Adams and Martin McGuinness) as members of the IRA Army Council while on other occasions McDowell compared the Provisionals to the Nazis.
 In 2005, McDowell compared the Irish republican newspaper Daily Ireland to Nazi propaganda.
 In 2003, McDowell publicly claimed that Sinn Féin's funding was directly linked to criminal activities by the IRA and described the party as "morally unclean".
 He argued that senior IRA figures were engaging in crime to support the republican movement and rejected the idea that Sinn Féin's finances were separate from these activities.
 However, privately in 2000 as attorney general, McDowell pitched royal pardons for members of the Provisional IRA during negotiations with the British government.

 Amidst these criticisms of the Provisionals in the 2000s, McDowell stated "When I look at people who now say I am anti-republican, I repeat that I am more republican than anyone in Sinn Féin" and that "I think the IRA and the Provos have bastardised republicanism completely".
 McDowell claimed his family had done more for Irish unification than any Provisional.
 McDowell cited that his grandfather, Eoin MacNeill, was the founder of the Irish Volunteers, who became the Irish Republican Army of the Irish War of Independence, and that his uncle Brian MacNeill had died fighting for the Anti-Treaty IRA during the Irish Civil War.

 In 2022 McDowell argued that "true" Irish republicans like himself should focus on reconciliation and practical unity (“Shared Island”) rather than maximalist demands, saying "reconciliation of Orange and Green is the true vocation of true republicans".
 On 21 July 2010, McDowell suggested at the McGill Summer School that The Twelfth - 12 July, celebrated by Northern Ireland Protestants in commemoration of the Battle of Aughrim (1691) and Battle of the Boyne (1690) should be a public holiday in Ireland.

 In 2025, during an Irish high court case involving Gerry Adams, McDowell testified that Adams was widely regarded as a leading member of the IRA, including as part of its army council, and that Irish government officials held similar views based on intelligence briefings.
-McDowell acknowledged Sinn Féin's role in the peace process but said he abominated the party’s past actions and "dishonesty", asserting that Adams misrepresented himself as a mediator while being a dominant figure in the IRA.
+McDowell acknowledged Sinn Féin's role in the peace process but said he abominated the party's past actions and "dishonesty", asserting that Adams misrepresented himself as a mediator while being a dominant figure in the IRA.